 I could also see it being useful for car trips or sitting on a nightstand bedsitter.
 For people suffering from allergies or those travelling to polluted areas, it might be a godsend.

-Retailing at $199, the gadget is not exactly cheap, but when stacked up against other air purifiers the price is fairly competitive.
+The gadget is not exactly cheap, but when stacked up against other air purifiers the price is fairly competitive.
 Also, keep in mind that the initial cost is offset by the inexpensive, long-lasting filters.

-All in all, Wynd seems like a really well thought out product.
+All in all, Wynd Plus seems like a really well thought out product.
 A lot of work has clearly gone into packing lots of great functionality into a small package.

 We are a review site that receives a small commission from sales of certain items, but the price is the same for you.
 Purchasing items by clicking on links in this article allows us to run this website.
 We are independently owned and all opinions expressed here are our own.
 See our affiliate disclosure page for more details.